mnakajima00/Invoice/README.md

-# Invoice
+# App
-An Invoice Generator - made with Java
+An App Generator - made with Java

 ## Table of Contents